Get a short-term van insurance quote from our partner

 Can I get temporary cover for longer than 28 days?

-Some providers may offer temporary cover for longer than 28 days, but currently Compare The Market does not offer this length of temporary policy.
+Some providers may offer short-term cover for longer than 28 days, but Compare the Market doesn’t currently include them when you compare temporary van insurance.

 “Because it’s so flexible in terms of time, temporary van insurance can be the right solution in many circumstances for both individuals and for businesses.”

-- Offers temporary van insurance from one hour to 28 days’ duration
+- Offers temporary van insurance from one hour to 28 days.

 Tempcover gives you flexible insurance to suit your needs, whether you’re borrowing a van, test-driving a new vehicle or driving away your new purchase.